-Situation-ready sales content is required to engage prospects.
+Situation-specific sales content is required to engage prospects.
 This relates to the recommendation below to deploy inventories of emails linked to appropriate content assets and calls-to-action.
-(See Situation-ready content, on-purpose, by design)
+(See Situation-specific content, on-purpose, by design)

 A disciplined selling system is the responsibility of sales leadership.
 Given the high risk endeavor on which they have embarked, a common sales methodology and process must be tailored to the customer buying process identified in the strategy work.